Hong Kong: Thousands of protesters demand 'real autonomy' | DW | 02.11.2019

-Thousands of black-clad masked protesters defied a police ban and entered Hong Kong's central shopping district.
-Protesters are making an "emergency call" for meaningful autonomy.
+Thousands of black-clad masked demonstrators defied a police ban and entered Hong Kong's central shopping district.
+Police responded to protesters' "emergency call" for meaningful autonomy with tear gas.

 Fresh protests began in Hong Kong on Saturday amid concerns that Beijing plans to tighten its control in the territory.
 Over 3,000 gathered in Victoria Park, a place where vigils and demonstrations are often held.